-This Recommendation describes a computational model, known as the E-model, that has proven useful as a transmission planning tool, for assessing the combined effects of variations in several transmission parameters that affect conversational quality.
+This Recommendation describes a computational model, known as the E-model, that has proven useful as a transmission planning tool, for assessing the combined effects of variations in several transmission parameters that affect conversational1 quality of 3.1 kHz handset telephony.
 This computational model can be used, for example, by transmission planners to help ensure that users will be satisfied with end-to-end transmission performance whilst avoiding over-engineering of networks.
 It must be emphasized that the primary output from the model is the "Rating Factor" R but this can be transformed to give estimates of customer opinion.
 Such estimates are only made for transmission planning purposes and not for actual customer opinion prediction (for which there is no agreed-upon model recommended by the ITU-T).
-Accordingly, the model described here is intended to be used to do relative comparisons of transmission conditions.